lam-man/KIA-on-Azure/Chapter12/12-Exposing-Services-with-Ingress.md

 ## Questions
 - For the three components of ingress function, is the L7 load balancer in k8s cluster?
 - Does ingress controller have load balancer?
+- What are the differences between L4 and L7 load balancers?

 ## ToDos